Welcome to the PE Department

 What is BTEC PE and why is it important?

 BTEC PE students will be required to show practical skills as well as applying theory to real life scenarios.
 It develops an understanding of the importance of being physically active for physical health, mental wellbeing and development of social skills.
-Both the practical and theory elements of the course require students to use their problem-solving and communication skills as well as showing sportsmanship, leadership and the need to work as team players.
+Both the practical and theoretical elements of the course require students to use their problem-solving and communication skills as well as showing sportsmanship, leadership and the need to work as team players.

 What do students learn in BTEC PE?

-Practically students will be taught skills and tactics needed to play / perform in a variety of individual and team sports.
+Practically, students will be taught skills and tactics needed to play / perform in a variety of individual and team sports.
 They are required to analyse and coach other students to improve their practical performance.
 In theory they have a paper based on fitness and body systems and another paper on health and performance.
 In addition to this they plan, carry out and evaluate a personal exercise programme focussing on a sport of their choice.

 Summary of curriculum content

-Y9
+Y9 |

-Y10
+Y10 |

-Y11
+Y11 |

-Preparing Participants to Take Part in Sport and Physical Activity.
+Component 1Preparing Participants to Take Part in Sport and Physical Activity.Research into sport as an industry. |

-How we learn skills and practice to improve in sport
+Component 2Taking Part and Improving Other Participants Sporting Performance.How we learn skills and practice to improve in sport |

-How the human body allows us to be active and how to train to improve this
+Component 3Developing Fitness to Improve Other Participants Performance in Sport and Physical ActivityHow the human body allows us to be active and how to train to improve this |

 Challenge and support in PE

 Challenge in practical is applied by adding more difficult contexts to practical tasks.
-This may be done by time pressure, pressure of a defence, using weaker sides, hands or feet, leading others in their learning of skills and team leadership to apply tactics
+This may be done by time pressure, pressure of a defence, using weaker sides, hands or feet, leading others in their learning of skills and team leadership to apply tactics.

 Students are supported by using different equipment or larger space, ensuring mastery of basic skills in isolated practices, ensuring balanced competitive experiences and 1 to 1 feedback.